lingnand/VIMonad/README.md

     * an uppercase letter register *appends* the content to its lowercase letter register; the lowercase register *replaces* its original content (like in vim)
         * e.g., `'Adw` deletes the window and *appends* it to register `a`, whereaas `'adw` deletes the window and it then *replaces* the original content in register `a`
 * `<group>` means the `filterKey` of a task group in the current workspace
+* `<macro>` means a single- or multi- character macro register; the characters can be any that can be typed on the keyboard, except
+    * `/`: a special register that pops out a prompt for you to enter the exact name for the macro

 ### Motion